AIT-fyang/SynRemote/README.md

 # SynRemote
-Synchronous Remote Actions for SFDC
+Synchronize Remote Actions for SFDC.

-It is ugly to execute salesforce remote action in synchonously.
+It is ugly to execute salesforce remote actions synchonously.
 SynRemote is a light weigh tool to make things easier.

 # Installing